As thousands of doctors’ offices shutter, telehealth becomes a way of life

 He’s been trying to get a referral from his primary care doctor for weeks and nobody answers.”

 In November, research and advocacy organization Primary Care Collective found in a survey of primary care physicians that 2% of practices were closing.
 Not quite half of respondents said they had reduced or skipped out on salaries all together.
-This constrained supply may send people to virtual platforms like Doctor on Demand rather than trying to find a new local office.
+This constrained supply may send people to virtual platforms like Doctor On Demand rather than trying to find a new local office.

 On top of that, the number of primary care physicians is shrinking.
-A pre-pandemic analysis from the American Association of Medical Colleges estimated that by 2032 the U.S. will be short anywhere from 21,400 to 55,200 primary care physicians.
+A pre-pandemic analysis from the Association of American Medical Colleges estimated that by 2032 the U.S. will be short anywhere from 21,400 to 55,200 primary care physicians.
 Some experts think that’s because the health system doesn’t value primary care doctors as much as specialists.
 Despite their importance in the health system, primary care physicians have relatively lower salaries than specialty doctors.

 They’re also increasingly being replaced by nurse practitioners.
 Nurse practitioners are cheaper than doctors and states have been increasing their scope of practice for years.
 The American Medical Association has raised concern that nurse practitioner’s growing responsibilities are eroding the standard of care for patients.
 Notably, branded telehealth services lean heavily on nurse practitioners for patient care.
 For example, over half of the clinicians on Wheel, a nurse and doctor staffing service for other telehealth platforms, are nurse practitioners.